nplathe/pyJSON-Schema-Loader-and-JSON-Editor/README.md

 ### Working with Schemas

 A JSON schema can be used to validate information stored in JSON files.
 The tool uses this fact to generate JSON barebone files from schemas.
 Additional schemas can be added via `Files -> Add Schema...` and selected via the combobox for the currently selected schema.
 Defaults for the current schema can be stored and loaded.

-### Navigating through folders

-In order to make management of several JSON files in the filesystem more affordable, the tool can swap it's working directory and store as well as automagically* load `metadata.json` files, those shall be used in another project later.
-In a long term goal, the generated and maintained JSON files shall be used with several other tools, including, but not limited to eLabFTW.